-DIFFERENTIAL CATEGORY 2.1(c) Water Supply - Rural Water Extensions to Urban Water Schemes (Funding the urban water supply (not including Motueka) including operating, maintaining and improving the infrastructure assets relating to water supply.)
-The 1m base rate is set at 80% of the Urban Metered Connections volumetric rate multiplied by 365.
+DIFFERENTIAL CATEGORY Water Supply - Rural Water Extensions to Urban Water Schemes (Funding the urban water supply (not including Motueka) including operating, maintaining and improving the infrastructure assets relating to water supply.)
+The 1m3 base rate is set at 80% of the Urban Metered Connections volumetric rate multiplied by 365.
 The extensions that will be charged this rate are: Best Island Water Supply, Mapua/Ruby Bay Water Supply, Brightwater/Hope Water Supply, Richmond Water Supply, Wakefield Water Supply, and any others which are referred to as the Other Rural Water Supply Extensions.
-2.2 Water Supply - Motueka Urban Water Supply Metered Connections(Funding the Motueka Urban Water Supply including operating, maintaining and improving the infrastructure assets relating to water supply.)The existing Motueka Urban Water Supply account will continue to operate separately to the Water Supply - Urban Metered Connections account.
+2.2 Water Supply - Motueka Urban Water Supply Metered Connections (Funding the Motueka Urban Water Supply including operating, maintaining and improving the infrastructure assets relating to water supply.)
+The existing Motueka Urban Water Supply account will continue to operate separately to the Water Supply - Urban Metered Connections account.
 This means that the water charges for the existing connected Motueka water users will have a different cost structure.
-As significant renewals and capital upgrades are required, these will be reflected in the water supply charges.In the event that full reticulation of the whole Motueka Township proceeds then it is intended that the existing Motueka Urban Water Supply account will become part of the Water Supply- Urban Metered Connections account.This water rate will be billed separately from the rates invoice.
+As significant renewals and capital upgrades are required, these will be reflected in the water supply charges.
+In the event that full reticulation of the whole Motueka Township proceeds then it is intended that the existing Motueka Urban Water Supply account will become part of the Water Supply- Urban Metered Connections account.
+This water rate will be billed separately from the rates invoice.
 2.3 Water Supply - Rural Connections 2.3(a) Water Supply - Dovedale Rural Water Supply (Funding the Dovedale Rural Water Supply including operating, maintaining and improving the infrastructure assets relating to water supply.)
-The Council has determined that a differential charge will be applied: Dovedale Differential A - includes the supply of water for up to and including the first 2m per day.
-This rate is charged based on the extent of provision of service using the size of restrictor volume, with a base of 1m per day.
-A differential of 1 per 1m per day will apply.
-For example, users with a 2m per day restrictor volume will be billed two of the Differential A charge.
-Dovedale Differential A Dovedale Differential B - includes the supply of water greater than 2m per day.
-This rate is charged based on the extent of provision of service using the size of restrictor volume, with a base of 1m per day.
-A differential of 0.77 per 1m per day will apply.
-For example, users with a 3m per day restrictor volume will be billed two of the Differential A charge and one of the Differential B charge.
-Dovedale Differential B
+The Council has determined that a differential charge will be applied: Dovedale Differential A - includes the supply of water for up to and including the first 2m3 per day.
+This rate is charged based on the extent of provision of service using the size of restrictor volume, with a base of 1m3 per day.
+A differential of 1 per 1m3 per day will apply.
+Dovedale Differential A For example, users with a 2m3 per day restrictor volume will be billed two of the Differential A charge.
+Dovedale Differential B - includes the supply of water greater than 2m3 per day.
+This rate is charged based on the extent of provision of service using the size of restrictor volume, with a base of 1m3 per day.
+A differential of 0.77 per 1m3 per day will apply.
+Dovedale Differential B For example, users with a 3m3 per day restrictor volume will be billed two of the Differential A charge and one of the Differential B charge.

 CATEGORIES OF LAND ON WHICH RATE IS SET MAP REF.
-(IF APPLICABLE) FACTORS 2016-2017 RATE (GST INC) 2016-2017 Total Rate (\$ '000s, gst inc) Provision of a service being a connection to a supply of water via a rural extension to urban schemes through a lowflow restricted water connection Extent of provision of service: 1m /day (based on size of water restrictor volume) e.g. 2m /day restrictor volume will be charged at two times the listed annual rate \$623.97 705 Provision of service being a connection to the Motueka Urban Water Supply Per m of water supplied \$1.82 392 Provision of a service being a connection to the Dovedale Rural Water Supply through a lowflow restricted water connection Extent of provision of service: 1m /day (based on size of water restrictor volume). \$560.32 289 Extent of provision of service: 1m /day (based on size of water restrictor volume). \$431.44 195
+(IF APPLICABLE) FACTORS 2016-2017 RATE (GST INC) 2016-2017 TOTAL RATE (\$ '000S, GST INC) Provision of a service being a connection to a supply of water via a rural extension to urban schemes through a lowflow restricted water connection Extent of provision of service: 1m3/day (based on size of water restrictor volume) e.g. 2m3/day restrictor volume will be charged at two times the listed annual rate \$623.97 705 Provision of service being a connection to the Motueka Urban Water Supply Per m3 of water supplied \$1.82 392 Dravisian of a sarvisa baing a Provision of a service being a connection to the Dovedale Rural Water Supply through a lowflow restricted water connection Extent of provision of service: 1m3/day (based on size of water restrictor volume). \$560.32 289 Extent of provision of service: 1m3/day (based on size of water restrictor volume). \$431.44 195